 - Kenelm W. Philip lepidoptera collection

-Abbreviation of the institution that hosts the catalog.
-For example, “MVZ” for Museum of Vertebrate Zoology, “UAM” for University of Alaska Museum (of the North), “MSB” for Museum of Southwestern Biology.
-Generally, these values are the same as those traditionally used for specimen citations within discipline-specific publications.
-There is now a demand for globally unique specimen identifiers on the Internet, and at least one registry for such abbreviations has been established.
+Acronym of the institution that hosts the catalog.
+For example, “MVZ” for Museum of Vertebrate Zoology, “UAM” for University of Alaska Museum (of the North) and “MSB” for Museum of Southwestern Biology.

 From SpecimenSearch, Catalog Number accepts arguments of several forms.
 The following table is illustrative.